BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

-``## Introduction
+## Introduction

-The project consists of the development of an application that allows management of multiplayer game sessions.
+This project consists of the development of an application that allows management of multiplayer game sessions.

-The backend of the application was implemented with `kotlin`, `HTTP4K` library for the server and the `kotlinx.serialization` library for JSON serialization.
+The backend of the application was implemented with `kotlin`, using `HTTP4K` for the server and the `kotlinx.serialization` library for JSON serialization.
 Automatic tests were implemented with `JUnit` for the operations the API provides.
-The database is managed by `PostgreSQL` and the connections are made using the `JDBC` library.
+The database is managed by `PostgreSQL` and the connections are made using the `JDBC` driver.

 On the frontend side, we used Javascript modules to manage the user interface of the website.
 The web application loads only a single web page document and updates its content via JavaScript making by HTTP requests to the server and replacing the page content with the content of the response.

-This design is called Single Page Application (SPA).

 ## Implementation Details